 Every sales pipeline has its own unique processes behind it, which vary from company to company.
 The stages, however, are usually similar.
 Of course, they’ll look different based on your industry and company needs, but pipeline stages generally follow a pattern.

-The pattern most pipelines follow reflects the customer’s journey to gaining awareness and interest, then engaging with the company and eventually making a purchasing decision.
+The pattern most pipelines follow reflects the customer’s journey to gaining awareness and interest, engaging with the company, and eventually making a purchasing decision.

 In a typical sale, the buyer’s journey includes the following key decision phases:

-Your pipeline will include stages that acknowledge each of these steps in the buyer’s journey and maximize your team’s chances to engage with them, anticipate their objections, and provide the answers they need to take the next step.
+The sales pipeline that you build will include stages that acknowledge each of these steps in the buyer’s journey and maximize your team’s chances of engaging with them, anticipating their objections, and providing the answers they need to take the next step.

 Qualification activities include: